Labour caucus endorses Shearer

 Mr Goff says Mr Shearer was clearly endorsed.

 "I think David Shearer's been performing really well.
 I think that he's got the makings of a great New Zealand Labour prime minister and we've got to get behind him and support him.
 He'll be out leading from the front."

 He says it is now up to Labour MPs to support Mr Shearer and show unity in the lead-up to next year's election.

-Next story in Political: Govt agrees to delay Bain's compensation application
+Next story in Politics: Govt agrees to delay Bain's compensation application

 Copyright © 2013, Radio New Zealand